joseph-abell/york-oratory/content/groups.md

       others.
 At the moment this group is not meeting but we hope to revive if anyone would be interested in this work and spirituality.
 Please contact Br Adam for information.
+    description: >-
+      The Legion of Mary is a worldwide group fostering spiritual formation in the spirit of Our Lady and offering practical and spiritual help to others.
     groupType: ''
     primaryImage: ''
     title: Legion of Mary